Elijah-1994/Elijah-1994/README.md

 - 👋 Hi, I’m @Elijah-1994
-- 👀 I’m interested in ...Python Coding
+- 👀 I’m interested in Python Coding
-- 🌱 I’m currently learning ...at AiCore
+- 🌱 I’m currently learning at AiCore
 - 💞️ I’m looking to collaborate on ...not to sure yet
 - 📫 How to reach me ...elijah.salami94@gmail.com